thdoctor0/Jawwa/README.md

 # Thank you for using Jawwa!

 This `README.md` provides a clean and structured introduction to your project, including installation steps, usage examples, and explanations about its features.
-It should be a great starting point for your GitHub repository!
+It should be a great starting point for your GitHub repository.
+Remember to credit the creators of Jawwa or any other creators of the custom Jawwa version you are using.